pleiby/algorithms_course/Notes/Notes_on_Graph_Algorithms_-_from_UC_San_Diego.md

     - again we have the issue of negative weights
 - Dijsktra algorithm does not work with negative weights,
     - in part because edge relaxation does not work, i.e. cannot be certain that paths made shorter by relaxation necessarily dominate partial paths that are longer.
-    - Dijkstra algorithm relies on fact that shortest path from s to t goes only through vertices that are closer to s than t.
+    - Key: Dijkstra algorithm relies on fact that shortest path from s to t goes only through vertices that are closer to s than t.
+        - this provides a sequence for the search of shortest path, and allows us to set (lower) bounds on its length
 - Assertion: "All the problems in graphs with negative weights come from negative weight cycles"
     - in which case distances along the path in negative weight cycles all got to negative infinity
     - so a key idea in finding distances in graphs with negative weights is to identify negative weight cycles